Byron Donalds FL-19

 January 2023 Speaker of the House election

 On January 3, 2023, Donalds received one vote in the 118th Congress‘s first election for Speaker of the House, from Chip Roy.[47]
 Donalds voted for Kevin McCarthy on the first two ballots, then for Jim Jordan on the third.[48]
 On January 4, on the fourth ballot, Roy nominated Donalds for Speaker, and he received 20 votes.[47]
-This marked the first time two Black lawmakers were nominated for Speaker.[49]
+This marked the first time two Black lawmakers were nominated for Speaker, the other being Democratic nominee Hakeem Jeffries.[49]
 He was nominated by Lauren Boebert on the fifth ballot, and again received 20 votes.[50]
 He was sequentially nominated by Scott Perry,[51] Dan Bishop, Andy Biggs, Matt Rosendale, and Anna Paulina Luna on the sixth to tenth ballots.
 He was not nominated on the 11th ballot, but still received 12 votes.
 Donalds switched[52] his vote back to McCarthy after House Republican leadership made many concessions to House Freedom Caucus members.

 October 2023 candidacy for Speaker